Diffraction topography: Contrast mechanisms

 The topographic image of a uniform crystal with a perfectly regular lattice, illuminated by a homogeneous beam, is uniform (no contrast).
 Contrast arises when distortions of the lattice (defects, tilted crystallites, strain) occur; when the crystal is composed of several different materials or phases; or when the thickness of the crystal changes across the image domain.

 Structure factor contrast

-The diffraction power of a crystalline material, and thus the intensity of the diffracted beam, changes with the type and number of atoms inside the crystal unit cell.
+The diffraction from a crystalline material, and thus the intensity of the diffracted beam, changes with the type and number of atoms inside the crystal unit cell.
 This fact is quantitatively expressed by the structure factor.
 Different materials have different structure factors, and similarly for different phases of the same material (e.g. for materials crystallizing in several different space groups).
 In samples composed of a mixture of materials/phases in spatially adjacent domains, the geometry of these domains can be resolved by topography.
 This is true, for example, also for twinned crystals, ferroelectric domains, and many others.